ShouryaRSharma/activity-detection/README.md

 ![Architecture Diagram][architecture-diagram]

 ## Key Features

 - Real-time video stream processing from an IP camera
-- Suspicious activity detection using the Moondream image-text vision model or YoloWorld object detection model
+- Person detection using the Moondream image-text vision model or YoloWorld object detection model
 - Video capture and security logging triggered by suspicious activity
-- Modular architecture following SOLID principles
 - Extensible design for adding new detection criteria and logging mechanisms

 ## License

 This project is licensed under the MIT License.

 ## Installation